SwissCheese15/3D-Laptop-Scene/readme.md

 ### Webpage
-The webpage running on the model for demonstration puropses is another project of me:
+The webpage running on the model is another project of mine:

 https://github.com/SwissCheese15/Design-Page-Template

 ### Model
-The Macbook Model is a CCO Licence from the pmndrs market.
+The Macbook Model is a CCO Licence from the pmndrs market. </br>
 Big thanks to sriniwasjha for supplying it.

-JSX Component generated from Model with https://github.com/pmndrs/gltfjsx
+JSX Component generated from GLTF-model with https://github.com/pmndrs/gltfjsx .